PostHog/posthog.com/contents/handbook/growth/customer-support.md

 #### High priority
 **Response target: 12 hours**

-Tickets are considered high priority if they fulfill any of the following conditions:
+Tickets are considered high priority if they fulfill ANY of the following conditions:

 - The user is tagged as belonging to a priority customer org
 - The user is in a trial stage with the product
 - The user raises an issue through a shared Slack channel
 - The user belongs to an org which qualifies as a high-paying customer
+- The ticket is listed as critical severity

 This ensures that users who pay for support or which are otherwise considered a priority customer are prioritized and get the best possible support experience.
+Free users can raise critical impact bugs or issues to an appropriate level.

 #### Normal priority
 **Response target: 24 hours**